RSS-Bridge/rss-bridge/README.md

 Technical notes
 ===
   * There is a cache so that source services won't ban you even if you hammer the rss-bridge with requests.
 Each bridge has a different duration for the cache.
 The `cache` subdirectory will be automatically created.
 You can purge it whenever you want.
-  * To implement a new rss-bridge, create a new class in `bridges` directory and extends with `BridgeAbstract`.
+  * To implement a new rss-bridge, create a new class in `bridges` subdirectory.
 Look at existing bridges for examples.
 For items you generate in `$this->items`, only `uri` and `title` are mandatory in each item. `timestamp` and `content` are optional but recommended.
 Any additional key will be ignored by ATOM feed (but outputed to jSon).
-If you want your new bridge appear in `index.php`, don't forget add annotation.

 Rant
 ===